 An epidural steroid injection clams inflammation and decreases pain but it does not treat nerve compression.
 Other procedures may be recommended to remove pieces of nerve compressing bone and soft tissues.

-To find out if an epidural injection can help relieve your pain, please contact Orthopaedic Institute of Central Jersey and arrange an appointment with board-certified and fellowship-trained spine specialist Dr. Nathan Holtzberg and Dr. Peter Rienzo.
+To find out if an epidural injection can help relieve your pain, please contact us to arrange an appointment with a board-certified and fellowship-trained spine specialist.